 Finally we note that even though the calculation of the scattering observables are based on Euclidean quantities, the mechanism that leads to the convergence of the wave operators is in-phase oscillations, not an exponential fall-off.
-The scattering states involve strong limits and replace interpolating fields by fields that create single-particle states out of the vacuum.
-As a result, these calculations are not subject to some of the difficulties encountered in scattering calculations based on a Euclidean lattice discretization[20], however it is necessary to be able to accurately compute matrix elements of $e^{-\beta H}$ .
+The scattering states involve strong limits and replace interpolating operators by operators that create single-particle states out of the vacuum.
+The factor β that appears in the application of the invariance principle serves as a parameter the sets the energy scale of the reaction.

+As a result, these calculations are not subject to some of the difficulties encountered in scattering calculations based on a Euclidean lattice discretization[20], however it is necessary to be able to accurately compute matrix elements of $e^{-\beta H}$, which cannot be done easily on a lattice.